 Satisfiability problems and, more generally, Boolean constraint satisfaction problems (CSPs) are basic algorithmic problems arising in various theoretical and applied contexts.
 An instance of a Boolean CSP consists of a set of Boolean variables and a set of constraints; each constraint restricts the allowed combination of values that can appear on a certain subset of variables.
 In the decision version of the problem, the goal is to find an assignment that simultaneously satisfies every constraint.
 One can also define optimization versions of CSPs: the goal can be to find an assignment that maximizes the number of satisfied constraints, minimizes the number of unsatisfied constraints, maximizes/minimizes the weight (number of 1s) of the assignment, etc. \cite{BooleanBook}.

 Since these problems are usually NP-hard in their full generality, a well-established line of research is to investigate how the complexity of the problem changes for restricted versions of the problem.
 A large body of research deals with language-based restrictions: given any finite set $\Gamma$ of Boolean constraints, one can consider the special case where each constraint is restricted to be a member of $\Gamma$.
-The ultimate research goal of this approach is to prove a {\em dichotomy theorem}: a complete classification result that specifies for each fine constraint set $\Gamma$ whether the restriction to $\Gamma$ yields and easy or hard problem.
-Numerous classification theorems of this form have been proved for various decision and optimization versions for Boolean and non-Boolean CSPs \cite{MR80d:68058,DBLP:journals/siamcomp/BulatovM14,DBLP:journals/jacm/Bulatov13,DBLP:journals/jcss/BulatovDGJJR12,DBLP:journals/tocl/Bulatov11,DBLP:journals/corr/abs-1010-0201,DBLP:journals/jacm/Bulatov06,DBLP:journals/jacm/DeinekoJKK08,DBLP:journals/siamcomp/JonssonKK06,DBLP:journals/jacm/KolmogorovZ13,DBLP:conf/stoc/ThapperZ13,DBLP:journals/cc/Marx05}.
-In particular, for $\dcsp(\Gamma)$, which is the optimization problem asking for an assignment minimizing the number of unsatisfied constraints, Creignou et al.~\cite{BooleanBook} obtained a classification of the approximability for every finite Boolean constraint language $\Gamma$.
+The ultimate research goal of this approach is to prove a {\em dichotomy theorem}: a complete classification result that specifies for each finite constraint set $\Gamma$ whether the restriction to $\Gamma$ yields an easy or hard problem.\footnote{Note that several authors have recently announced a proof of the dichotomy conjecture \cite{dichotomy_bulatov, dichotomy_rafiey, dichotomy_zhuk}.} Numerous classification theorems of this form have been proved for various decision and optimization versions for Boolean and non-Boolean CSPs \cite{MR80d:68058,DBLP:journals/siamcomp/BulatovM14,DBLP:journals/jacm/Bulatov13,DBLP:journals/jcss/BulatovDGJJR12,DBLP:journals/tocl/Bulatov11,DBLP:journals/corr/abs-1010-0201,DBLP:journals/jacm/Bulatov06,DBLP:journals/jacm/DeinekoJKK08,DBLP:journals/siamcomp/JonssonKK06,DBLP:journals/jacm/KolmogorovZ13,DBLP:conf/stoc/ThapperZ13,DBLP:journals/cc/Marx05}.
+In particular, for $\dcsp(\Gamma)$, which is the optimization problem asking for an assignment minimizing the number of unsatisfied constraints, Creignou et al.~\cite{BooleanBook} obtained a classification of the polynomial-time approximability for every finite Boolean constraint language $\Gamma$.
 The goal of this paper is to characterize the approximability of Boolean $\dcsp(\Gamma)$ with respect to the more relaxed notion of fixed-parameter approximability.